petergrace1618/Live-Project-MVC/README.md

 </div>
 ```

-- Position ribbon so that its top edge coincides with the bottom edge of its parent.
+- I positioned ribbon so that its top edge coincides with the bottom edge of its parent.

 		top: 100%;

 	![imgs/position-ribbon-1.png](imgs/position-ribbon-1.png)

-- Position ribbon so that its right edge coincides with the right edge of its parent.
+- I positioned ribbon so that its right edge coincides with the right edge of its parent.

 		right: 0;

 	![imgs/position-ribbon-2.png](imgs/position-ribbon-2.png)

-- Rotate ribbon counter-clockwise 45 degrees pivoting at top left corner.
+- Rotated ribbon counter-clockwise 45 degrees pivoting at top left corner.

 		transform-origin: top left;
 		transform: rotate(-45deg);

 	![imgs/position-ribbon-3.png](imgs/position-ribbon-3.png)

-- Calculate the horizontal distance between the top right corner of ribbon and right edge of parent.
+- Calculated the horizontal distance between the top right corner of ribbon and right edge of parent.

 		width - width * cos(45deg)

 	![imgs/position-ribbon-3a.png](imgs/position-ribbon-3a.png)

-- Position ribbon so that its top right corner coincides with right edge of parent.
+- Positioned ribbon so that its top right corner coincides with right edge of parent.
 (Using the `right` property means we go in the negative direction.
 Simplifying algebraically and substituting the actual value of cosine gives `width * -0.293`.)

 		right: calc(var(--ribbon-width) * -0.293);

 	![imgs/position-ribbon-4.png](imgs/position-ribbon-4.png)

-- Clip the portion of the ribbon that extends past the edges of the parent.
+- Clipped the portion of the ribbon that extends past the edges of the parent.

 		overflow: hidden;